 8) Some clients use our webinars as business development tools.
-The library of webinars is normally available only to members of the IPI Professional Network, however we can grant access to potential clients of our clients.
+The library of webinars is normally available only to members of the IPI Professional Network, however, we can grant access to potential clients of our clients.

 So as you can see, we can be very flexible in helping institutions with our educational solutions!

 As we look towards 2023, we are planning a series of new shorter courses on specific topics, under our “IPI Pro” brand.
-As they are produced, these will be made available to clients subscribing to the whole catalog, and they will also be available for individual or bulk purchase through our catalog website - https://www.ipi-edu-catalog.com.
+As they are produced, these will be made available to clients subscribing to the whole catalogue, and they will also be available for individual or bulk purchase through our catalogue website - https://www.ipi-edu-catalog.com.
 Our initial themes will be around Wealth Management topics – the first is a much-requested course on “Structuring a Family Office in Singapore”.

 And lastly - check out our Photo Gallery to see the pictures from our latest Networking Cocktails.
 It’s so good to be back to doing in-person events in Hong Kong!